-Having a lack of confidence then is a significant blocker to being fully functioning and effective, and is a common theme that I notice coachees bring to coaching.
+Having a lack of confidence becomes a significant blocker to being fully functioning and effective, and is a common theme that I notice coachees bring into the coaching.

 Level One – that which is beneath

 We all carry our past experiences with us, and some of these experiences from childhood and youth remain profoundly affecting into adult life, even at an unconscious level, and may have a powerful impact on our self-esteem.
-If the contract is for coaching, then it is not a contract for psychotherapy, unless explicitly agreed and within the competence of the coach.
+If the contract is for coaching, then it is not a contract for psychotherapy or counselling, unless explicitly agreed upon and within the competence of the coach.

 Level Two – that which is behind

-Most coachees are generally healthy coping adults, and who, given the opportunity for personal reflection and raised awareness, will have the capacity to appreciate, appraise and evaluate their own narrative and self-talk.
-At this level, coaches can work with individuals to understand what beliefs might be driving their impostor syndrome, and what emotions those beliefs engender.
-This Level Two coaching can be very revealing and powerful without becoming too analytical or therapeutic, but does require boundary management skills from the coach.
+Most coachees are generally healthy coping adults, and who, given the opportunity for personal reflection and raised self-awareness, will have the capacity to appreciate, appraise and evaluate their own narrative and self-talk.
+At this level, coaches can work with individuals to understand what beliefs might be driving their lack of confidence, and what emotions those beliefs engender.
+This Level Two coaching can be very revealing and powerful without becoming too analytical or therapeutic but does require boundary management skills from the coach.

 Level Three – that which is before